shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 ![](images/400/Lab400_image380.png)

 At this point, you should have a fully functional uni-directional replication environment.
-You can start Swingbench and begin testing.
-See Appendix A for further instructions.
+You can start testing.

 Lab E: Configure Uni-Directional Replication from EURO DB to AMER DB (Integrated Extract)